 Common (and one uncommon) retorts when I refuse to play this song.

-1. “It’s a just traditional tune that everyone knows the melody to.
-Most people don’t know the lyrics at all”.
+- “It’s a just traditional tune that everyone knows the melody to.
+Most people don’t know the lyrics at all.”
 First, that may be true, but I know them and I cannot unhear them.
 Second, Turkey in the Straw is not a fiddle tune that had racist lyrics added – it was a racist song that had the lyrics stripped away.
-So the song was born in negativity.
-It’s hard to justify playing it for that reason.
+The song was born in negativity and it’s hard for me to justify playing it for that reason.
 In my opinion, that’s enough reason for me to not play it.

-2. “A lot traditional songs from that time have similar racist backstories”.
-Since music like all art usually is based on current or events, it’s certainly true that many songs written during slavery, during Jim Crow era, or immediately after have similar racist overtones.
+- “A lot traditional songs from that time have similar racist backstories.”
+Music like all art usually is based on current events, so it’s true that many songs written during slavery, during Jim Crow era, or even after have similar racist overtones.
 In some cases, the racist elements were added to otherwise non-racist songs / tunes.
-In nearly all cases that I can think of modern players have removed those racists elements from songs (I don’t hear the “Little man pick the cotton” line too often in Take Me Back to Tulsa for example).
-In this case however, the tunes origins are so overtly racist in my opinion that you can’t even change it around enough for me to not hear it as such.
+In nearly all cases that I can think of however modern players have removed those racists elements from songs (I don’t hear the “Little man pick the cotton” line when I hear bands play Take Me Back to Tulsa for example).
+In this case, at least in my opinion, the tune’s origins are so overtly racist that you can’t even change the lyrics enough for me to not hear it as a racist tune.

-3. “You can’t erase history and refusing to play these songs is erasing that history”.
-I get the point, but no. I also strongly believe that the recordings of these songs, sheet music, and etc should be preserved for the historical purpose.
+- “You can’t erase history and refusing to play these songs is erasing that history.”
+I get the point, but no. First, I strongly believe that the recordings of these songs, sheet music, and etc should be preserved for the historical purpose.
 However, I don’t believe that refusing to play any particular song at a particular jam is going to erase anything.
 There’s plenty of songs I choose not to play and they still exist just fine for good or bad.

-4. “You can’t tell me what to play.”
-I’m not telling anyone what they can / cannot play in general.
+- “You can’t tell me what to play.”
 I’m not the bluegrass police nor do I intend to be.
-I’m just stating my personal rationale for not playing this song and why I think others should probably not play it as well.
+I’m not telling anyone what they can / cannot play.
+This is my personal rationale for not playing this song and why I think others should probably not play it as well.
 I’m free to make the choice not to play this just as much as you are to play it.
-However, I do enforce this ban at any jam that I host.
+However, I do enforce this ban at any event I host.
 As the host, that’s my decision to make.
-If my choice means you don’t come to my jam, that is your decision to make and I’m okay with that trade off.
+If my choice means you don’t come to my event, that is your decision to make and I’m okay with that trade off.

-5. “Its a slippery slope.
-What about this song or that song etc”.
-There’s a reason it’s called the ‘Slippery Slope Fallacy‘.
-First, usually people say this in context with songs I’ve never heard or played – so it’s not really valid.
-Second so long as there are people, there will be songs that espouse their beliefs – both good and bad.
+- “Its a slippery slope.
+What about this song or that song etc.” There’s a reason it’s called the ‘Slippery Slope Fallacy‘.
+First, people usually say this rebuttal while referencing songs I’ve never heard at any jam or played myself.
+If those songs are also racist, then I don’t think you should play those either – but I don’t talk about them because I never have heard them.
+Second so long as there are people, there will be songs that espouse their beliefs – for better or worse.
 Any song that is hateful is bad in my opinion.
-However, what “hateful” is often varies depending on experiences.
+However, what “hateful” is will vary depending on someone’s personal experiences.
 As an example, I don’t mind playing murder ballads, songs about drinking too much, songs about drug use, and etc – though I know many people that do and consider those songs hateful or otherwise.
-I usually don’t call certain songs in front of certain people because I feel that’s the nice thing to do – but that doesn’t mean I agree with them, nor does it mean that they are right / wrong.
+I usually don’t call certain songs in front of certain people because I know their beliefs and I feel that’s the nice thing to do.
+It doesn’t mean I agree with them, nor does it mean that they are right / wrong – but I feel it’s respectful.

 Stop playing Turkey in the Straw

 Of course knowing the backstory of every traditional / old time song is nearly impossible.
 I don’t fault anyone that plays this song without understanding the origins.
-Once you know the origins though, it’s hard to keep playing them – and hard not to judge someone that does honestly.
+Once you know the origins though, it’s hard to justify playing it.
 Especially since there’s so many other songs to choose from that don’t have this baggage.

 You can draw your own conclusions and decide to play or not play this song on your own.
-However, you’ll know why I veto this song at my jams and I step out when this tune is called at other jams.
-Feel free to join me for a beer.
+However, you’ll know why I ban this song at my events and will step out when this tune is called at other events / jams.
+Feel free to join me for a beer, always happy to have a chat.